NordicESMhub/GEO4962/_episodes/14-running_analyzing.md

 # Visualization with psyplot

-Start a new **python3** notebook on your JupyterHub and type the following commands (in this example the *USER* is jeani and we have the first month of data from the sea ice experiment).
+Start a new **python3** notebook on your JupyterHub and type the following commands (in this example we assume we have the first month of data from the sea ice experiment).

 <font color="green">On jupyter:</font>